Showing entries 31 to 40 of 50

 Oracle/InnoBase announced the availability of the embedded version of InnoDB at this year's MySQL Conference & Expo, but I have not seen a lot of comments or reviews about it so far.
 Which surprises me, because I think this is a very interesting piece of technology!

 In my opinion it might actually hit the sweet spot for application developers seeking an alternative embedded database solution.
 SQLite is nice and popular, but it seems to have concurrency issues when used in multi-threaded applications.
-An embedded …
+An embedded MySQL …

 [Read more]